Rinshu14/Reels--material-ui/README.md

 5. Play and pause video on single tap.
 6. Like and comment on anyone post.
 7. profile page where user and see all his posted videos and count of posted video
+8. front-end validations on username and password and on video size.